syncfusion-content/javascript-docs/js/Diagram/Group.md

 ### Add group at run time

-You can add a group node at runtime using the client side method `add`.
+You can add a group node at runtime by using the client side method `add`.

 The following code illustrates how a group node is added at run time.